Bowers Stadium: Features

 The stadium includes several suites.
 In addition to the presidential suite seating 50 people, there are five other suites in the press box third level.
 Two of the five can seat up to eight while the remaining three can seat up to six.
 Additionally, the Bearkat Lounge in the Ron Mafridge Fieldhouse can hold up to 100 and the adjacent deck can hold another 75–100 individuals.

 Home Record

-The Bearkats are 161–57–1 since opening Bowers Stadium, and ranks as one of the toughest venues in Conference USA.
-The Bearkats were also undefeated at home during the NCAA Division I FCS playoffs and won the 2020–21 NCAA Division I FCS national championship played in the spring of 2021.
+The Bearkats are 161–57–1 since opening Bowers Stadium.
+The Bearkats were undefeated at home during the NCAA Division I FCS playoffs and won the 2020–21 NCAA Division I FCS national championship played in the spring of 2021.